“Hidden in Plain Sight” at 2018 Black History Month Celebration Feb. 23

-tours of the Egyptian Wing of the Metropolitan Museum of Art on Sat.
-Feb.
-10 & 17 — REGISTER HERE
+• Tours of the Egyptian Wing of the Metropolitan Museum of Art

-a film screening of the Academy-Award nominated I Am Not Your Negro from texts by James Baldwin on Tues.
-Feb.
-13 — LEARN MORE
+• Film screening of the Academy-Award nominated I Am Not Your Negro from texts by James Baldwin, followed by a discussion with historians, film experts, and James Baldwin’s niece

-student workshops on African Drumming, African Cooking, African Dance, classical music, comics, coding and more.
-REGISTER HERE
+Student workshops on African Drumming, African Cooking, African Dance, classical music, comics, capoiera, coding and more

-the traditional community dinner, celebration and dance party on Fri.
+• Traditional community dinner, program celebration, and dance party on Fri.
 Feb.
-23. Details to come soon.
+23.

 Join James Baldwin’s Niece for a Film Screening of Raul Peck’s I Am Not Your Negro